husisy/PHYS5340/jupyterbook/lec02.md

 \end{gather*}
 $$

-Level 2: It allows us to probe what are the excitations above the ground state, which are really what we are interested in (a system permanently stuck in the ground state has no dynamics and hense no physics).
+Level 2: It allows us to probe what are the excitations above the ground state, which are really what we are interested in (a system permanently stuck in the ground state has no dynamics and hence no physics).
 Start with the ground state $|\Omega\rangle$, we can consider doing two things.

 1. perturbing the system by an operator (e.g., your finger)
 2. time evolution for some time